pythonwithalex/mynotes/Linux/A_Practical_Guide_To_The_Linux_Command_Line.md

 I like Vi because it led me naturally down the path of putting as many commands in the same typing area as possible, which obviates excess repetitive movement.

 That said, some people feel equally at home with Emacs or something else.
 Just realize that choosing a text editor is an investment.
-You can do so much more with a powerful editor, though it may not seem intuitive at first, that the learning curve is often justified.
+You can do so much more once you learn the ways of a powerful editor, though it may not seem intuitive at first, that the learning curve is often justified.

 #### THE LINUX COMMAND LINE